I am your host, Rush Limbaugh, doing what I was born to do.

 All of this asinine stuff.

-All of the promises, the pledges the Democrats made to take care of women, to protect them, to look after them, and uh whatever else.
+All of the promises, the pledges the Democrats made to take care of women, to protect them, to look after them, and whatever else.

 And all for naught, because a greater percentage of women think the job market in America is bad than men do.

-By the way, from the UK Daily Mail, top military officials have been warned not to have sex with attractive women in Russia or China.
+By the way, from the UK Daily Mail, top military officials have been warned not to have sex with attractive women in Russia or China in case they are spies.

-The story hit right before this big economic summit over there, hosted by the ChICOMs.
+The story hit right before this big economic summit over there hosted by the CHICOMs.

 It's a UK Daily Mail story.

-Top military officials in Europe, again, have been warned not to have sex with attractive women in Russia or China, because they might be spies.
+Top military officials in Europe, again, have been warned not to have sex with attractive women in Russia or China because they might be spies.

-A leaked document says that agents of the FSB, the KGB, Russia's intelligence service, and successor to the KGB, could attempt to lure British officials into bed, and then blackmail them.
+A leaked document says that agents of the FSB, the KGB, Russia's intelligence service and successor to the KGB, could attempt to lure British officials into bed and then blackmail them.

-The document, the Ministry of Defense Manual of Security, warns senior officers that the KGB could gain valuable intelligence by exploiting knowledge of marital infidelity or sexual activity.
+The document, the Ministry of Defense Manual of Security, warns senior officers that the KGB could gain valuable intelligence by exploiting knowledge of marital infidelity or sexual activity the target may wish to hide.

-Halftime you didn't know if it was a man or woman coming after you.
+And the West Germans, halftime, you didn't know if it was a man or woman coming after you.

 Remember some of their female Olympic teams?